lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note that HKDF-Expand has a relatively small maximum output length of 255 * hash_length, where hash_length is the output size in bytes of the EDHOC hash algorithm of the selected cipher suite.
 This means that when SHA-256 is used as hash algorithm, PLAINTEXT_2 cannot be longer than 8160 bytes.
 This is probably not a limitation for most intended applications, but to be able to support for example long certificate chains or large external authorization data, there is a backwards compatible method specified in {{large-plaintext_2}}.

-The sequence of transcript hashes in EHDOC (TH_2, TH_3, TH_4) do not make use of a so called running hash, this is a design choice as running hashes are often not supported on constrained platforms.
+The sequence of transcript hashes in EDHOC (TH_2, TH_3, TH_4) does not make use of a so called running hash.
+This is a design choice as running hashes are often not supported on constrained platforms.

 When parsing a received EDHOC message, implementations MUST terminate the protocol if the message does not comply with the CDDL for that message.
 It is RECOMMENDED to terminate the protocol if the received EDHOC message is not deterministic CBOR.